 Do I need to use this if I want to raise capital through IMS?

 When raising capital through IMS, eSignatures create a seamless investor experience by prompting the investor to sign offering documents at the time of the capital commitment.
 This automated process provides the investor a 'self-service approach' to the offering experience, freeing hours of time for Sponsors who no longer have to collect signatures on offering documents.

-- Please be aware when creating an eSignature Template, the system will time out due to inactivity.
-If you plan to work on the document over several hours or days, we recommend saving your work as you go by clicking 'continue' in the top right hand corner.
-If the template was not saved prior to being timed out, you will lose the work put into the template.
+- Please be aware when creating an eSignature Template, the system can time out due to inactivity.
+If you plan to work on the document for an extended amount of time, we recommend saving your work often by clicking 'Continue' in the top right-hand corner.
+If the template is not saved before the system times out due to inactivity, you will lose the work that was entered into the template.

 - IMS recommends waiting until the subscription documents are finalized by your firm before you begin coding your document.
-Once you upload a document into a template, the document text cannot be edited nor can pages of the document deleted or replace
+Once you upload a document into a template, the document text cannot be edited nor can pages of the document be deleted or replaced.